 POV is also deeply committed to nurturing emerging artists.
 Each year several promising artists are offered their professional debuts in leading roles alongside seasoned artists of significant experience.
 Our artist training programs offer important coaching and performance opportunities, as well as mainstage debuts, to young singers and emerging professionals.

-Timothy Vernon, the company's founding Artistic Director, brings to the organization years of proven artistic vision.
-Mr. Vernon has demonstrated a keen eye for identifying new talent and providing a constructive environment for artists to fully develop their craft.
-Mr. Vernon has also been responsible for "pushing the repertoire envelope" for a company of this size.
+As Artistic Director and as Conductor for most POV productions, Timothy has demonstrated a keen eye for identifying new talent and providing a constructive environment for artists to fully develop their craft.
+He has also been responsible for "pushing the repertoire envelope" for a company of this size.
 This unique vision has fueled the community's interest in the company, attracted a wide range of artists and allowed the entire company to be enthusiastic about producing opera at an exceptionally high level.

 Pacific Opera Victoria's Mission is to create a dynamic operatic experience, and to inspire our audiences, artists, and community.